About THE APP

 See further restaurant details on Foursquare's website via a web view.

-I designed and developed a prototype using Swift and Xcode to test on my phone since the camera view can only be tested using hardware and not on the Xcode simulator.
+I designed and developed a prototype using Swift and Xcode in order to test the app on my phone.
+The camera view can only be accessed using hardware and not on the Xcode simulator.
 This prototype tested if creating the augmented reality annotations was possible or not since this is a main functionality of the app.

 I sketched out some rough ideas based on my research and explored what types of information would be useful to display.

 I created full color mockups of each of the screens.
 Laying out and styling all the screens before coding them is much more efficient when working on mobile.